ayazhankadessova/KidPaint_Network/README.md

 7. (Client) Kid draws/sends messages/loads/saves
 8. (Server) Server responds to all the inputs based on cases specified and broadcasts them to clients in the same studio

+## Additional Features:

+1. Clear all the painiting
+2. Mouse Right CLicked changes the color from original to newly set
+3. Person can choose the pensize and color based on that.
+If the pen size is 3 it will color 3 circles at Once

 ## TODO:

 - [ ] clear the drawing check